 Background and Aims

-This initiative is focusing on the generation of data and development of workflows for several streams of activity including reference genomes, phylogenomics and conservation genomics.
+The central resource for this initiative is derived from herbaria and botanic gardens (living collections) around the country.
+The addition of genome sequencing data adds significant value to the collections and contribute to the development of new methods and capabilities.
 This project is aligned with and will help deliver on strategic actions identified in the recently released “Discovering biodiversity: a decadal plan for taxonomy and biosystematics in Australia and New Zealand 2018–2027”.

 It should be noted that this is NOT a grant opportunity.
-The sequencing will be undertaken by Bioplatforms Australia genomics facilities through their Framework Initiative strategic investments, while the provision of DNA libraries suitable for sequencing, and data analysis, are to be supported by research community co-investment.
+The sequencing will be undertaken by Bioplatforms Australia genomics facilities through their Framework Initiative strategic investments (http://www.bioplatforms.com/projects/), while the provision of DNA suitable for sequencing and data assembly is to be supported by research community co-investment.